Pathwise It\^o isometry for scaled quadratic variation: Examples

 \section{Examples}

-For a fractional Brownian motion with Hurst exponent $H$, it is easy to verify that the scaled quadratic variation with index $\gamma = 1-2H$, exists and is finite.
-There are other classes of functions (beyond the Gaussian setup, hence not covered by Gladyshev's theorem \cite[Theorem 1]{gladyshev1961}) for which the (pathwise) scaled quadratic variation exists and is finite.
+For a fractional Brownian motion with Hurst exponent $H$, as a consequence of results in \cite{gladyshev1961}, the scaled quadratic variation with index $\gamma = 1-2H$, exists and is finite.
+Below we give examples of functions (beyond the Gaussian setup, hence not covered by Gladyshev's theorem \cite[Theorem 1]{gladyshev1961}) for which the (pathwise) scaled quadratic variation exists and is finite.

 \begin{example} Consider the generalised Takagi class of functions (for details see \cite[Equation (2)]{Misura2019} and the reference therein) as follows, for all $H\in (0,1)$: